-Vietnamese Egg Meatloaf (Cha Trung) is a delicious dish which is easy and quick to make.
+Vietnamese Egg Meatloaf (Cha Trung) is a delicious Southern dish which is easy and quick to make.
+The meat and crab mixture is moist and flavorful while the mushrooms add crunchiness to the texture.
 You can enjoy it as either a side dish or main dish.

 Overview of Vietnamese Egg Meatloaf (Cha Trung)